-- The Target of Evaluation (TOE) referred to in Section 3: ST23YR18A TOE description, is evaluated under the French IT Security Evaluation and Certification Scheme and is developed by the Smartcard Division of STMicroelectronics (ST). - 9 The assurance level of the performed Common Criteria (CC) IT Security Evaluation is EAL 5 augmented. - The intent of this Security Target is to specify the Security Functional Requirements (SFRs) and Security Assurance Requirements (SARs) applicable to the ST23YR18A security IC, and to summarise its chosen TSF services and assurance measures. - This ST claims to be an instantiation of the "Security IC Platform Protection Profile" (PP) registered and certified under the reference BSI-PP-0035 in the German IT Security Evaluation and Certification Scheme, with the following augmentations: - Addition #1: "Support of Cipher Schemes" from AUG Addition #4: "Area based Memory Access Control" from AUG
+- The Target of Evaluation (TOE) referred to in Section 3: TOE description, is evaluated under the French IT Security Evaluation and Certification Scheme and is developed by the Secure Microcontrollers Division of STMicroelectronics (ST). - 9 The Target of Evaluation (TOE) is the ST23ZR08 with 5 commercial derivatives: ST23ZR04, ST23ZR02, ST23ZC08, ST23ZC04, and ST23ZC02. - The assurance level of the performed Common Criteria (CC) IT Security Evaluation is EAL 5 augmented. - The intent of this Security Target is to specify the Security Functional Requirements (SFRs) and Security Assurance Requirements (SARs) applicable to the TOE security IC, and to summarise its chosen TSF services and assurance measures. - This ST claims to be an instantiation of the "Security IC Platform Protection Profile" (PP) registered and certified under the reference BSI-PP-0035 in the German IT Security Evaluation and Certification Scheme, with the following augmentation: - 1 Addition #1: "Support of Cipher Schemes" from AUG.

-The original text of this PP is typeset as indicated here, its augmentations from AUG as indicated here, when they are reproduced in this document.

-- Extensions introduced in this ST to the SFRs of the Protection Profile (PP) are exclusively drawn from the Common Criteria part 2 standard SFRs. - This ST makes various refinements to the above mentioned PP and AUG.
+The original text of this PP is typeset as indicated here, its augmentation from AUG is indicated here, when they are reproduced in this document. - Extensions introduced in this ST to the SFRs of the Protection Profile (PP) are exclusively drawn from the Common Criteria part 2 standard SFRs. - This ST makes various refinements to the above mentioned PP and AUG.
 They are all properly identified in the text typeset as indicated here.
 The original text of the PP is repeated as scarcely as possible in this document for reading convenience.
-All PP identifiers have been however prefixed by their respective origin label: BSI for BSI-PP-0035, AUG1 for Addition #1 of AUG and AUG4 for Addition #4 of AUG.
+All PP identifiers have been however prefixed by their respective origin label: BSI for BSI-PP-0035, and AUG1 for Addition #1 of AUG.

-3 ST23YR18A TOE description
+3 TOE description